Love Me Tender (song): Elvis Presley recording

 Ken Darby and Elvis Presley in the studio.

-The single debuted at #2 on the "Best Sellers in Stores" pop singles chart, the first time a single made its first appearance at the #2 position.
+The single debuted at No. 2 on the "Best Sellers in Stores" pop singles chart, the first time a single made its first appearance at the No. 2 position.

-The song hit #1 on the Billboard charts the week ending November 3, 1956, remaining in the position for 5 weeks and reached no. 11 on the charts in the UK.
+The song hit No. 1 on the Billboard charts the week ending November 3, 1956, remaining in the position for 5 weeks and reached no. 11 on the charts in the UK.
 "Love Me Tender" also reached number three for three weeks on the R&B chart.
-This version was ranked #437 on Rolling Stone's list of the 500 Greatest Songs of All Time.
+This version was ranked No. 437 on Rolling Stone's list of the 500 Greatest Songs of All Time.
 In 1968, Presley recorded a 52-second track entitled "Violet (Flower of N.Y.U.)" for the soundtrack of the film The Trouble with Girls.
 Unreleased until after Presley's death, the song was Presley's second adaptation of "Aura Lee".